cryptoinhero/zurbank/src/zurbank/doc/release-notes/zurbank-0.0.11.1-release-notes.md

 Fee distribution system on the Distributed Exchange
 ---------------------------------------------------

 ZURBank 0.11 contains a fee caching and distribution system.
 This system collects small amounts of tokens in a cache until a distribution threshold is reached.
-Once this distribution threshold (trigger) is reached for a property, the fees in the cache will be distributed proportionally to holders of the Omni (#1) and Test-Omni (#2) tokens based on the percentage of the total Omni tokens owned.
+Once this distribution threshold (trigger) is reached for a property, the fees in the cache will be distributed proportionally to holders of the Zus (#1) and Test-Omni (#2) tokens based on the percentage of the total Zus tokens owned.

-Once activated fees will be collected from trading of non-Omni pairs on the Distributed Exchange (there is no fee for trading Omni pairs).
-The party removing liquidity from the market will incur a 0.05% fee which will be transferred to the fee cache, and subsequently distributed to holders of the Omni token.
+Once activated fees will be collected from trading of non-Omni pairs on the Distributed Exchange (there is no fee for trading Zus pairs).
+The party removing liquidity from the market will incur a 0.05% fee which will be transferred to the fee cache, and subsequently distributed to holders of the Zus token.

-- Placing a trade where one side of the pair is Omni (#1) or Test-Omni (#2) incurs no fee
+- Placing a trade where one side of the pair is Zus (#1) or Test-Omni (#2) incurs no fee
 - Placing a trade where liquidity is added to the market (i.e. the trade does not immediately execute an existing trade) incurs no fee
 - Placing a trade where liquidity is removed from the market (i.e. the trade immediately executes an existing trade) the liquidity taker incurs a 0.05% fee